tim50687/What_I_Learned/computer_system/Introduction.md

 It's a program called a terminal emulator.
 This is a program that opens a window and lets you interact with the shell.

+**Terminal Behavior with Ctrl+C**

+1. **Signal Generation**:
+   - When you press `Ctrl+C`, the terminal generates a `SIGINT` (interrupt signal).

+2. **Signal Delivery**:
+   - This signal is delivered to the foreground process group associated with the terminal.
+In the context of running processes, this means the currently executing command and any child processes it may have spawned.

+3. **Default Behavior**:
+   - If not otherwise handled, the `SIGINT` signal will terminate processes in the foreground process group.

+4. **Input Buffer Clearance**:
+   - The terminal's input buffer (where keystrokes are temporarily stored before being sent to the foreground process) is cleared.
+This means any unsent characters typed before pressing `Ctrl+C` are discarded.

+5. **Visual Feedback**:
+   - Often, the terminal will move to a new line after detecting `Ctrl+C`, providing visual feedback to the user that the interrupt was recognized.

+6. **Return to Ready State**:
+   - If a shell was running, it typically displays a new command prompt, indicating it's ready for the next command.

 ### Shell

 Simply put, the shell `(command-line interpreter)` is a program that takes commands from the keyboard and gives them to the operating system to perform.